Company to resume work to finish Dakota Access pipeline

 An assessment conducted last year determined the river crossing would not have a significant effect on the environment.
 However, the Army in December decided further study was warranted to address tribal concerns.

-The pipeline builder is poised to begin drilling under Lake Oahe as soon as it has approval.
-Workers have drilled entry and exit holes for the crossing, and oil has been put in the pipeline leading up to the lake in anticipation of finishing the project.
+Workers earlier drilled entry and exit holes for the crossing, and oil has been put in the pipeline leading up to the lake in anticipation of finishing the project.
 CEO Kelcy Warren has said the work could be done in about three months.

 Blake Nicholson reported from Bismarck, North Dakota.
 Follow him on Twitter at: http://twitter.com/NicholsonBlake .